Battle Circuit: Development

+Battle Circuit was initially developed as a racing game for up to 8 players, with artwork by Haruki Suetsugu.
+Despite being completed, this version of the game was never released.

-Battle Circuit was developed by producers Noritaka Funamizu and Yoshiki Okamoto of Capcom's arcade production team in early 1997.
+In 1997, work began on a new version of Battle Circuit.
+This version was developed by producers Noritaka Funamizu and Yoshiki Okamoto of Capcom's arcade production team.
 While structurally very similar to the company's early scrolling action games like Final Fight and Alien vs. Predator, Battle Circuit is set apart stylistically by employing a manga-style science fiction approach to story and character artwork.
-The art staff, overseen by Ohnishi Hiroki and Yamamoto Kouji, created an assortment of characters with features reminiscent of older Capcom characters and superfluous comic book elements.
+Ikeno Metaka, overseen by Ohnishi Hiroki and Yamamoto Kouji, created an assortment of characters with features reminiscent of older Capcom characters and superfluous comic book elements.